zengenti/contensis-react-base/MIGRATE-V4.md

 - Support remains for all existing overrides
 - Existing implementations continue to work without changes
   - However, we recommend removing old boilerplate to simplify your codebase
+- New `i18n` configuration enables navigation with localised facet and filter keys

 ---